pjc003/cowboy-bot/README.md

 ## Credits

-Written by peter, based on michael-monday-bot, with minor assistance from copilot (mostly reading error codes)
+Written by peter, based on [michael-monday-bot](https://github.com/breadcrustbandit/michael-monday-bot) (including ripping this readme), with minor assistance from copilot (mostly reading error codes)

-uses the discordjs framework and snippets of code from discordjs's guide on making a discord bot. discordjs's guide is under an MIT license, and is included in this repo as LICENSE.txt.
+uses the discordjs framework and snippets of code from discordjs's guide on making a discord bot. discordjs's guide is under an MIT license

 google sheets quickstart from here: https://developers.google.com/sheets/api/quickstart/nodejs